mdadams/clang_libraries_companion/README.md

        ./build --defaults

-   If the C++ standard library being used happens to support std::format, the `--no-fmt` option can be added to the invocation of the build script above (so that the custom version of the fmt library is not used).
+   If the C++ standard library being used happens to support `std::format`, the `--no-fmt` option can be added to the invocation of the build script above (so that the custom version of the fmt library is not used).
 That is, the following command can be used: